 What Are Words Worth?

-For Donald Trump the real estate developer, words were simply the content of street hustle theater—a combination of lies, innuendo, evasions, and the intentional use of a low-literacy vocabulary to describe complex (and probably illegal) property transactions.
-His spoken exaggerations before cameras were worlds apart from the content of his NDAs, endless preemptive litigation, and claims that whomever he was currently victimizing was committing the very offenses he was perpetrating.
+For Donald Trump the real estate developer, words were the content of street hustle theater.
+Deception is achieved through a combination of innuendo, rhetorical evasion, and the intentional use of a low-literacy vocabulary to describe complex property transactions.
+When Trump established his lie-riffing in the 1970s, he may have had Muhammad Ali’s poetic preening in mind.
+To most New Yorkers, however, his obnoxious antics were closer to Jerry Carroll of the old Crazy Eddie commercials, waving his arms and shouting that “We CANNOT be undersold!” on audio equipment.
+Trump’s spoken exaggerations were worlds apart from the content of his NDAs, his endless preemptive litigation, and his claims that whomever he was currently victimizing was committing the very offenses he was perpetrating.
 We know the backstory.

 Words in papers, words in books